Emmrys-Jay/auto-shop/README.md

 # auto-shop
 A micro tool for managing materials in an auto-mechanics shop.

-This project was written for alt-school's second semester exam.
+This project was written for [Alt-school's](https://www.altschoolafrica.com/) second semester exam.

 ## Description